Program Officer (Environment)

 Climate and Energy

-The Environment Program’s climate and energy grantmaking is global, although the majority of the work is focused mainly in China, Europe, India, and the United States.
+The Environment Program’s climate and energy grantmaking is global, although the work is focused mainly in the United States, China, Europe, and India.
 While a considerable portion of the Program’s investments are made through organizations which then regrant the funds, the foundation makes significant direct grants to organizations as well.
-The Program funds across the climate policy spectrum and includes grantmaking on energy, transport, industry, land use/forestry, finance, and carbon removals as well as on climate finance.
+The Program funds across the climate policy spectrum, and includes grantmaking on energy, transport, industry, and climate finance, as well as on carbon removal.

-The Hewlett Foundation is an equal opportunity employer and welcomes a diverse pool of candidates for this search.
-To be considered, please submit your resume and cover letter expressing your interest and fit for the role via Waldron’s Candidate Web Portal.
+The William and Flora Hewlett Foundation is an equal opportunity employer and welcomes a diverse pool of candidates in this search.